Spin up your own Ethereum node

 Each client implementation has a human-readable version string used in the peer-to-peer protocol but is also accessible from the command line.
 This version string lets users check they are running the correct version and allows block explorers and other analytical tools interested in quantifying the distribution of specific clients over the network.
 Please refer to the individual client documentation for more information about version strings.

 Running your own node lets you use services that require direct access to Ethereum client RPC.
-These are services built on top of Ethereum like layer 2 solutions and other Ethereum infrastructure.
+These are services built on top of Ethereum like layer 2 solutions, backend for wallets, block explorers, developer tools and other Ethereum infrastructure.

 As part of your monitoring, make sure to keep an eye on your machine's performance.
 During your node's initial sync, the client software may be very heavy on CPU and RAM.
 In addition to Grafana, you can use the tools your OS offers like